 The services provided by the City Court are financed through governmental funds.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The City Court uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-The City Court conducts its day-to-day operations through governmental funds, the General Fund, and the Building Fund.
+The City Court conducts its day-to-day operations through a governmental fund, the Judicial Fund.
 These statements provide a short-term view of the City Court's finances and assists in determining whether there will be adequate financial resources available to meet the current needs of the City Court.
-The City Court also maintains a Fiduciary Fund, in which the funds are simply held for other parties and cannot be used for any of the City Court's activities, it is not included in the government-wide statement, but is separately reported in the statement of the Fiduciary Fund.
+The City Court also maintains two Fiduciary Funds, Civil and Probation funds, in which the funds are simply held for other parties and cannot be used for any of the City Court's activities, they are not included in the government-wide statement, but are separately reported in the Statements of the Fiduciary Funds.

-A summary of the basic government-wide financial statemetns is as follows:
+A summary of the basic government-wide financial statements is as follows: